euav/patme-in-vr/README.md

 # PatMe-in-VR, Haptic Feedback for VRChat

-Bridges VRChat's OSC to Bluetooth LE haptic device, so your friends can **pat you in VR**.
-This project consists of host app written in Rust and Arduino firmware for ESP32 board with BLE.
+Bridges VRChat's OSC avatar parameters to a Bluetooth LE haptic device, so your friends can **pat you in VR**.
+The host app is written in Rust; the device firmware is an Arduino (ESP32) sketch.

-Based on the [Patstrap](https://github.com/danielfvm/Patstrap) project by [danielfvm](https://github.com/danielfvm).
+Inspired by the [Patstrap](https://github.com/danielfvm/Patstrap) project by [danielfvm](https://github.com/danielfvm).

 ## What it does

-Host app listens for OSC avatar parameters from VRChat and forwards them as haptic intensity values over Bluetooth LE to a PatMe-in-VR device.
+Host app listens for OSC avatar parameters from VRChat and forwards them as haptic intensity values over BLE to a PatMe-in-VR device.

 - **Input**: OSC messages with addresses like `/avatar/parameters/haptic_0` (and `_1`, etc.) and a single float argument.